Welcome

 Blu-Ray/Movie Collection Review: The Hannibal Lecter Collection (Manhunter / Silence of the Lambs / Hannibal)

+The Blu-Ray set is a three-disc set containing one disc for each film.
 The A/V quality of the movies is good, but none of them got a high-quality HD upgrade.
-As far as extras go, there are trailers on Manhunter and Hannibal, but that is it.
+Regarding extras, there are trailers for Manhunter and Hannibal, but that is it.
 Silence of the Lambs carries over the extras from its initial DVD release, including a picture-in-picture commentary track on the movie that includes interviews with the cast members as the movie plays.
 Then there are several behind-the-scenes and making-of documentaries that range from about 8-minutes to over an hour.
 Then you get a bunch of deleted scenes, outtakes, trailers, and TV spots for the movie.
 So, there are a lot of good extras for that movie, but little to nothing for the other two, which is a shame.

 Overall, this is a good collection.
 Of course, Silence is largely considered one of the best movies of all time.
 It is interesting to see the original Manhunter movie given that it was never a widely acclaimed movie, especially for those of us who were way too young to see it when it first came out.
 Hannibal is a good movie, but nowhere near as good as Silence.
 So, those are things that you should take into consideration when deciding whether to get this set or just get Silence on its own.